Gikoskos/chessgame-cli/README.md

 To compile and run on Linux:

     make && make run

+To compile with the random-move computer player on Linux:

+    make AItests && ./tests/AItests

 I will be releasing precompiled binaries made on Ubuntu 14.04 i386 and Windows 7 32bit, when bugs are fixed or something in the UI changes.